Floor Plan Scanning

 You have two options to get started:

-Option 1: Upload an Image
+Option 1: Upload a File

 Option 2: Draw Manually

-• You'll draw room boundaries yourself on a blank canvas using the drawing tools
+- You'll draw room boundaries yourself on a blank canvas using the drawing tools

 Tip: Builder plans with clear room boundaries and labels work best.
 But even rough floor plans or photos of printed plans will work — the AI is pretty smart about it.